-JAZZDAGAMA REVIEWS ELIJAH ROCK'S GERSHWIN FOR MY SOUL 5/4/2018
+JAZZDAGAMA'S RAVE REVIEW OF ELIJAH ROCK'S GERSHWIN FOR MY SOUL ALBUM 5/4/2018

 Mr. Rock is exactly that kind of vocalist: a velvet tenor-to-baritone voice almost ideally suited to a Wagnerian role as he is to the role of Porgy or anything (Gershwin or otherwise) on Broadway.
 And that is in addition to singing hymns in church or perhaps even dirty, low-down blues in a club that smells like the legendary Slugs once did.
 Mr. Rock is that prodigiously gifted – and chameleonic – and if you dial in for a magnificent, soulful performance of Gershwin then you have the correct number. [more] JazzdaGama.com

 ELIJAH ROCK at Feinstein's/54 Below JUNE 7th, 2018!

 FEINSTEIN’S/54 BELOW, Broadway’s Supper Club, presents Elijah Rock in "Gershwin For My Soul" on Thursday, June 7th at 9:30pm.

 Elijah Rock is emerging as the new generation’s next great Crooner.
 From Gershwin to Sinatra and back again, Rock’s voice, charisma, and dazzling tap dance give each tune a special place in his powerful repertoire.
 Elijah will be featuring his East Coast trio with Musical Director Robert Garcia (Drums), Addison Frei (Piano), and Peter Brendler (Bass).
 This is a show you don’t want to miss!
 For tickets, https://54below.com

 North Coast Rep’s 'Around the World in 80 Days'-themed Spotlight Gala coming April 22, 2018!